OpenDSA/OpenDSA/RST/en/Glossary.rst

       hardware.
       This is typically 512 bytes.

+   seek
+      On a :term:`disk drive`, the act of moving the :term:`I/O head` from one :term:`track` to another.
+      This is usually considered the most expensive step during a :term:`disk access`.

    selection sort
       While this sort requires :math:`\Theta(n^2)` time in the best, average, and worst cases, it requires only :math:`\Theta(n)`